MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-defer-revenue-expenses.md

 ## To assign a deferral template to an item
 > [!NOTE]
->   The steps in this procedure are the same as when you assign a deferral template for G/L account or resource.
+>   The steps in this procedure are the same as when you assign a deferral template to a G/L account or a resource.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item**, and then choose the related link.
 2. Open the card for the item for which revenues or expenses must be deferred to the accounting periods when the item was sold or purchased.
 3. In the **Default Deferral Template** field, select the relevant deferral template.